 Earn a 1st or 2nd endorsement in Special Education.
 A fast-track second endorsement in a special education area can be completed in as little as three semesters plus your practicum.
 An initial endorsement in Special Education will also be offered for students who already are certified teachers in other teaching fields.
 Additional online and campus classes may be available if you want to move faster or slower to complete your program.

-Apply for the M.Ed. in Teaching and in your letter of interest make sure to write which cohort your applying for.
+Apply for the M.Ed. in Teaching and in your letter of interest make sure to write ASD cohort.
 For additional options or questions, contact: Michele Kaseta, (313) 577-5241 or email@example.com.

 What is a Cohort?